RicoJia/ricojia.github.io/_posts/2022/2022-03-27-deep-learning-transformer-2-attention-mechanism.markdown

 \end{gather*}
 $$

 **Mask `M`** is applied before softmax, after calculating the attention score `a` (not shown in the illustration).
-In the attention is all you need paper, the [look-ahead mask is applied](./2022-03-26-deep-learning-transformer1-positional-encoding-and-masking.markdown/#look-ahead-mask) to make sure future
+In the attention is all you need paper, the [look-ahead mask is applied](./2022-03-26-deep-learning-transformer1-positional-encoding-and-masking.markdown/#look-ahead-mask) to make sure future words are not considered in the current step.

 The "attention is all you need" paper worded this point only with the basic intent, which I found confusing at the first time 😭